depage/depage-cms/README.md

     composer install

-to install the current version of depage-htmlform into your vendor dir.
+to install the current version of depage-graphics into your vendor dir.

 Prerequisites